angelica-stewart/pyoscar/README.md

+The paths for the validation are hardcoded right now because I am still working on it but that will change that at some point.

 I will develop the read me more later this week but for now, here are the steps to run oscar.

 1. Organize your datasets and diagnostics folders.
 The diagnostics folder has the checks along the way to see the interpolated graphs and all the gradients, I will work on creating a flag to turn this off.
 These folders should be on the same level as pyoscar.
 For example